me-dangnhatminh/monitoring/README.md

 node-exporter
 # Monitoring Tools

-This project includes the following monitoring tools:
+This project includes several monitoring tools:

 - **cAdvisor**: Analyzes resource usage and performance characteristics of running containers.
 - **Grafana**: Provides dashboards and visualizations for time-series data.
 - **Prometheus**: A monitoring system and time-series database.
-- **Alertmanager**: Handles alerts sent by client applications such as Prometheus.
+- **Alertmanager**: Manages alerts sent by client applications like Prometheus.

 ## Getting Started

-To get started with these tools, follow the instructions below.
+Follow the instructions below to get started with these tools.

 ### Prerequisites